PyCQA/isort/docs/configuration/action_comments.md

 import a # isort: skip <- this will now stay below b
 ```
 !!! note
-    It is recommended to where possible use `# isort: off` and `# isort: on` instead as the behaviour is more explicit and predictable.
+    It is recommended to where possible use `# isort: off` and `# isort: on` or `# isort: split` instead as the behavior is more explicit and predictable.

 ## isort: off